BrandonNgo721k/CMPE283/assignment2/README.md

     - Under knvm_emulate_cpuid() inserted a condition for eax==0x4FFFFFF and implemented parsing for the reg values to be printed in kernel based on atomic variables
   10. Modify linux/arch/x86/kvm/vmx/vmx.c code to support the additional functions
     - added atomic variables and under the __vmx_handle_exit() add counters and time tracking
-  11. Remake the code and reboot
+  11. Remake the code using the previous make commands and reboot
   12. check virtualization capablity
   > $(grep -qE 'vmx|svm' /proc/cpuinfo) && echo "Virtualization IS supported" || echo "Virtualization is NOT supported"
+  14. Install KVM
-  14. Tested the code using cpuid -l 0x4FFFFFE
+  15. Tested the code using cpuid -l 0x4FFFFFE

 #### Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?